mevalerio/valerioficcadentiwebsite/content/authors/admin/_index.md

       - 🧠 Teaching Business Research Methods to undergraduate and postgraduate students.
 I am proud to hit the mark with 80%+ in student satisfaction consistently!
       - 🤓 Supervising PhD students.
       - 🔍 Celebrating the success of publishing 1-2 REF-eligible papers every year!
+      - 🏢 Serving as the **Unit of Assessment 17 Lead**:
+        - ✍🏽 Preparing the narrative for the Environment Statement (People, Culture and Environment for REF 2029), highlighting the unit's strategic focus on fostering impactful and high-quality research.
+        - ⚒️ Directed the collection, evaluation, and preparation of Impact Case Studies, showcasing the societal and academic influence of research outputs.
+        - 📥 Managed the end-to-end process for assessing and selecting research outputs, collaborating with academics to ensure alignment with REF criteria.
+        - 🚀 Preparing for the REF 2029 submission, including strategic planning, early identification of impact cases, and the development of a cohesive research environment narrative.
+      - 📋 Leading the **GLA-funded project** titled **Inclusive Supply Chain**, which focuses on fostering diversity and inclusion within procurement strategies and local supply chains.
+The programme is delivered in partnership with **Newable**, leveraging their expertise in business growth and support for SMEs.

   - position: Senior Lecturer in Business Research Methods
     company_name: Business School - London South Bank University (UK)